Nikša Kaleb

-Nikša Kaleb (born 9 March 1973) is a retired Croatian handball player.
+Nikša Kaleb (born 9 March 1973) is a Croatian former handball player.
 He is World champion from 2003 with the Croatian national team, and Olympic champion from 2004.
 He received a silver medal at the 2005 World Championship, and a silver medal at the 2008 European Championship.

 Career

 Kaleb spent most of his career playing for his hometown club RK Metković.
 He retired from handball in 2008.